metabase/metabase/docs/embedding/signed-embedding-parameters.md

 4. Select **Locked** for each parameter that should pre-filter your data, without displaying a filter widget on the embed.
 5. Add values for the filter under **Preview locked parameters**.

 **Locked** parameters will apply the selected filter values to your original dashboard or SQL question, but they won't be displayed as as filter widgets on your embed.
+You can use locked parameters to display filtered data based on attributes captured by your web server (such as a user's login).
+See the [reference apps repo](https://github.com/metabase/embedding-reference-apps) for more examples.

 Note that you can only add filter values that match the filter type on the _original_ dashboard or SQL question.
 For example, if you have a text box filter on your original dashboard or SQL question, you'll only be able to add a single filter value to your locked parameter.
 If you want to provide multiple filter values to the parameter, you'll need to change the original filter to a [dropdown filter](../dashboards/filters#choosing-between-a-dropdown-or-autocomplete-for-your-filter) first.